jturcino/glycresoft-qsub-templates/README.md

 ```

 You may notice there are now three subdirectories in your project directory.
 These are created by `generate-glycresoft-qsubs.sh` to avoid cluttering the project directory.
 The `preprocess` subdirectory will hold all the preprocessed mzML files produced by `preprocess-mzml` qsubs.
 The `search` subdirectory will hold all the database files created by the `search-glycopeptide` qsubs.
 Lastly, the
-`glycopeptide_csvs` directory will hold the CSV files that are the final product of the GlycReSoft pipeline.
+`glycopeptide_csvs` subdirectory will hold the CSV files that are the final product of the GlycReSoft pipeline.

 ### Additional options
 All currently available options can be viewed at any time with the `-h` flag.